davekirby/EFFProject/report/PROJ_KirbyD.md

 ### DEAP for genetic programming

-DEAP [@DEAP_JMLR2012] is the defacto standard library for evolutionary computation in Python, supporting a wide range of algorithms such as Genetic Algorithms, Genetic Programming, Particle Swarm Optimisation, and Evolution Strategy.
+DEAP [@DEAP_JMLR2012] is the de facto standard library for evolutionary computation in Python, supporting a wide range of algorithms such as Genetic Algorithms, Genetic Programming, Particle Swarm Optimisation, and Evolution Strategy.
 Other evolutionary libraries that were investigated were found to be toy projects not intended for production use, did not support Genetic Programming, or were tailored to a specific application of GP such as symbolic regression.

 DEAP is a toolbox of components for implementing evolutionary systems, rather than out-of-the-box ready made algorithms such as those provided by frameworks such as scikit-learn.
 This makes the learning curve steeper, but gives great flexibility in the problems it can be applied to.